• Skip to primary navigation

 Smažený Vepřový Řízek (Czech Breaded Pork Cutlet)

 A recipe for Smažený Vepřový Řízek (Czech Breaded Pork Cutlet)!
-Thin pieces of pork are coated in flour, egg, and breadcrumbs, then pan-fried until golden.
+Thin slices of pork are coated in breadcrumbs and pan-fried until golden.

 Course Main